Victoria’s 20 best picnic spots

 Hanging Rock Reserve, Macedon Ranges

 A sacred Indigenous spot and setting of Joan Lindsay’s classic Australian novel Picnic at Hanging Rock, this spot in the heart of the Macedon Ranges makes a beautiful place for a picnic.
 The reserve is often home to live music and markets, but for a peaceful afternoon we suggest choosing from one of the many shady picnic spots and soaking up stunning views of the Rock.
 There’s plenty of lawn for a BYO bocce game, as well as free barbecues and tables.
 Take a wander up the Rock and keep your eyes open for koalas and roos, rosellas and cockatoos.
+Plus, check out our guide to the best wineries to visit in the Macedon Ranges.

 Eastern Beach, Geelong